gem/oq-engine/doc/engine/How-to-upgrade-the-database.md

 be `-danger` or `-slow`; the flag `-danger` identifies the scripts that can potentially destroy data, whereas the flag `-slow` identifies the scripts that can potentially be slow.
-When running the `oq-engine --what-if-I-upgrade` command, the user will get something like that:
+When running the `oq engine --what-if-I-upgrade` command, the user will get something like that:

 ```